AnnieCannons/countries-app-instructions/version-4/README.md

 ---

 ### ⚙️ Set up your server's boilerplate code
-1. In your server's `index.js` file, set up your server using the same boilerplate code as the `06-recipe-API-server-SQL` project.
+1. In your server's `index.js` file, set up your server using the same boilerplate code as the Animals API `node-7-express-sql` project.

 ---